239144498/Streaming-Media-Server-Pro/README_EN.md

 and have a free and smooth viewing experience._

 ---
-### &emsp;&emsp;The latest version of the program structural refactoring, network requests to asynchronous + iterative way, performance has been greatly improved; and new log management, all the features of the program has been basically perfect, you guys give a star ⭐ encourage support.
+### &emsp;&emsp;The latest version of the program structural refactoring, network requests to asynchronous + generator way, performance has been greatly improved; and new log management, all the features of the program has been basically perfect, you guys give a star ⭐ encourage support.

 ---